tinyvision-ai-inc/tinyclunx33_public/Docs/appnote_faq.md

 The data path does not use the RISCV processor.
 As a result, there is no overhead for an increased frame rate.
 We have measured test patterns at well over 1.5kHz for smaller sizes.
 The bridge can sustain a data rate of 3.4Gbps for a single stream.
 The frame rate is not a consideration.

+### How to allocate pins on the SoM for my own custom board?

+The tinyCLUNX SoM brings out the FPGA banks 3 and/or 2 (Compute SoM only).
+Please follow these rules when allocating signals to your sensors on the SoM:
+1. MIPI clock (or any interface with a clock) _shall_ be routed to the lanes with `PCLK` in them.
+2. Interfaces with a single ended clock _shall_ be routed to `PCLK_P` pins.
+3. The lanes within a _bank_ are length matched to each other.
+Differential signals such as MIPI that require length matching between lanes _shall_ use pairs within the same bank.
+4. All signals within a single bank _shall_ use the same IO voltage.